leebaird/discover/README.md

 Formally BackTrack scripts.
 For use with Kali Linux or BackTrack - custom bash scripts used to automate various pentesting tasks.
-For use with Kali Linux or BackTrack - custom bash scripts used to automate various pentesting tasks.

 RECON